RealArtsn/archiso-batterycheck/README.md

 # Joel's Battery Checker
 ## Purpose
 Derived from the [Arch Linux baseline install iso](https://github.com/archlinux/archiso/tree/master/configs/baseline), this bootable image was originally intended as a simple, rapid, vendor-agnostic method for a user to check the health of a laptop battery.
 In some circumstances the user only needs to plug in a USB stick, power on the machine, and wait.
-The project has since expanded to leverage `neofetch` and `upower` packages to combine useful system specifications in a single, easily-accessible interface.
+The project has since expanded to leverage `fastfetch` and `upower` packages to combine useful system specifications in a single, easily-accessible interface.

 ![Specs Output](screenshot.png)